petsc/petsc/doc/faq/index.rst

    /* Can always change to different type */ XXXSetFromOptions(obj);

-How Do I Compile And Link My Own PETSc Application Codes And Can I Use My Own ``makefile`` Or Rules For Compiling Code, Rather Than PETSc's?
+How do I compile and link my own PETSc application codes and can I use my own ``makefile`` or rules for compiling code, rather than PETSc's?
 --------------------------------------------------------------------------------------------------------------------------------------------

 See the :ref:`section <sec_writing_application_codes>` of the users manual on writing